null

 Do triple pane windows reduce noise?

-Yes, triple pane windows are about as effective as double pane windows—depending on the exact construction.
+Yes, triple pane windows are generally slightly more effective than double pane windows, but it really depends on the exact construction.
 Use the published STC rating to compare any windows you are considering.
-Our Fantastic Frame™ window inserts will give a big noise reduction boost to both triple pane and double pane windows!

 Will weatherstripping soundproof windows?

-No, weatherstripping will not soundproof a windows.
+No, weatherstripping will not soundproof windows.
 But weatherstripping can help seal air gaps around a poorly sealed window, modestly increasing soundproofing performance.
-If you have a poorly sealed the window, sealing the window improves performance!
+If you have a poorly sealed window, sealing the window will improve performance!

 • Reduce sound through windows by up to 80%